The 100 Best Songs Of 2017 (80-61)

 "Trans Woman Dies Of Old Age"

 Protest can take many forms: marches, boycotts, strikes.
 As the Philadelphia collective HIRS prove with this minute-long blast of grindcore, sometimes survival itself belongs on that list.
 Over pulverizing guitar and drums, vocalist JP addresses the plague of violence, depression and self-harm endemic to the lives of transgender women.
-But she isn't going down without a fight, and the song honors what it means for transgender women to outlast these dangers.
+But she isn't going down without a fight, and the song honors what it means to outlast these dangers.
 "The headline will read, 'Trans woman dies of old age,'" she roars with enough force to startle any bigot.
 "She outlived her enemies / Homophobes rolling in their graves." —Marissa Lorusso